wicekv/MyVote/README.md

 ## Description

 The Voting Application is a solution that allows users to add candidates and voters, and then select a candidate and a voter to cast a vote.
-The application focuses on ensuring data is dynamically updated in real-time, so every vote cast is immediately reflected in the user interface without needing to refresh the page.

 ## Features